nuuuwan/lk_census_2024/README.md

 ## Data Tables

+The source documents have been parsed to extract the following datasets:

 1. [Population by sex, age and district according to DSD](Basic-Population/Population-by-sex-age-and-district-according-to-DSD)
 2. [Population by ethnicity and district according to DSD](Basic-Population/Population-by-ethnicity-and-district-according-to-DSD)
 3. [Population by religion and district according to DSD](Basic-Population/Population-by-religion-and-district-according-to-DSD)